 Naming a band is an act of concentrated creative expression.
 Square Pig in a Round Hole exists to reward five favorite band names each week.
 Winners are (usually) listed alphabetically.

-One last thing before you go: I share highlights from this blog in my quarterly author newsletter, The Storypunk Report, as well as news of what I’m writing and reading, and other goodies.
-Click the link to check out the first three issues and subscribe here for future issues.
+One last thing before you go: I share highlights from this blog in my quarterly author newsletter, The Storypunk Report, as well as news of what I’m writing and reading, upcoming events, and other goodies, including “Wizard in the Mosh Pit,” an exclusive short story just for subscribers.
+Click the link to check out the first seven issues and subscribe here for future issues.
 (Or just follow the blog for your weekly dose of band names.)